461772259/SCTT/README.md

 <br>

 ### `gift`
-Triggered every time a gift arrives.
-You will receive additional information via the `extendedGiftInfo` attribute when you enable the [`enableExtendedGiftInfo`](#params-and-options) option.

 > **NOTE:** Users have the capability to send gifts in a streak.
 This increases the `repeatCount` value until the user terminates the streak.
 During this time new gift events are triggered again and again with an increased `repeatCount` value.
 It should be noted that after the end of the streak, another gift event is triggered, which signals the end of the streak via `repeatEnd`:`true`.
 This applies only to gifts with `giftType`:`1`.
 This means that even if the user sends a `giftType`:`1` gift only once, you will receive the event twice.
 Once with `repeatEnd`:`false` and once with `repeatEnd`:`true`.
 Therefore, the event should be handled as follows: